chitranjan-gupta/Amazon-Bot/README.md

 # Amazon-Bot
 ## Amazon Product Price Tracking Telegram Bot.
-Tried of continuously checking the decrease in price of product your want to purchase from Amazon.
-Do not worry this bot will help you in achieving it.
-This bot will check the price in every 24 hour (you can decrease it also) and if the price has decreased then it will send a telegram message with the decreased price.
+Weary about continuously checking the decrease in the price of the product you want to purchase from Amazon?
+Do not worry; The Amazon bot will help you in achieving it.
+The Amazon bot will check the price every 24 hours.
+And if the price has decreased.
+Then it will send a notification on telegram.
 Read the documentation on [wiki](https://github.com/chitranjan01/Amazon-Bot/wiki).
 ## Run Locally